YingkunZhou/i386-test/doc/seshadri2012evicted.md

 The key idea is to group blocks based on the program counter that loaded them into the cache and learn the reuse behavior of each group using a table of counters.
 On a cache miss, SHIP indexes the table with the program counter that generated the miss and uses the counter value to predict the reuse behavior of the missed cache block.
 SHIP suffers from two shortcomings: 1) blocks loaded by the same program counter often may not have the same reuse behavior.
-In such cases, SHIP leads to many mispredictions, 2) when the number of blocks predicted to have high reuse exceeds the size of the cache, SHIP cannot address the resulting cache thrashing problem.2
+In such cases, SHIP leads to many mispredictions, 2) when the number of blocks predicted to have high reuse exceeds the size of the cache, SHIP cannot address the resulting cache thrashing problem. (<sub>We also implemented single-usage block prediction [34] (SU), which also uses the program counter to identify reuse behavior of missed blocks.
+Both SU and SHIP provide similar performance.</sub>)

 **Run-Time Cache Bypassing (RTB)** [19] addresses cache pollution by predicting reuse behavior of a missed block based on the memory region to which it belongs.
 RTB learns the reuse behavior of 1KB memory regions using a table of reuse counters.
 On a cache miss, RTB compares the reuse behavior of the missed block with the reuse behavior of the to-be-evicted block.
 If the missed block has higher reuse, it is inserted into the cache.
 Otherwise, it bypasses the cache.
-As RTB's operation is similar to that of SHIP, it suffers from similar shortcomings as SHIP.3
+As RTB's operation is similar to that of SHIP, it suffers from similar shortcomings as SHIP.
+(<sub>The SHIP paper [55] also evaluates mechanisms that use memory regions and other signatures to group blocks.
+The paper identifies that program counter-based grouping provides the best results.
+We reach a similar conclusion based on our experimental results.</sub>)

 **Miss Classification Table (MCT)** [9] also addresses the cache pollution problem.
 MCT keeps track of one most recently evicted block address for each set in the cache.